jn-gr/TDS_game/README.md

 - **Mouse Click**:
   - **Left Click**: Select a tower to place or upgrade.
   - **Right Click**: Cancel tower placement or return to the previous action.
-- **Drag and Drop**: Drag towers from the selection panel and place them on the battlefield.

-Enjoy the game, and good luck defending your castle!